aws-powertools/powertools-lambda-python/docs/utilities/feature_flags.md

 description: Utility
 ---

+???+ note
-!!! note "This is currently in Beta, as we might change Store parameters in the next release."
+    This is currently in Beta, as we might change Store parameters in the next release.

 The feature flags utility provides a simple rule engine to define when one or multiple features should be enabled depending on the input.